WDI-SEA/u1-project-about-me/README.md

 If you're looking for an extra challenge, try tackling some of the tasks below:

-* Add validation to the contact form to make sure the user has filled out all required fields before submitting.
-* Add a skills section featuring skills you have/will have learned in the class.
+x Add validation to the contact form to make sure the user has filled out all required fields before submitting. x Add a skills section featuring skills you have/will have learned in the class.
-* Add functionality so that the carousel works with swiping on an iPad/iPhone.
-* Utilize an API.
+* Add functionality so that the carousel works with swiping on an iPad/iPhone. x Utilize an API.

 ---
 #### Need More Review?